Peter Hagerstein

-Peter Hagerstein (born 1757 Helsinki - died 1810 Papeete) was a Finnish sailor, soldier and interpreter, known primarily for his years working as an official in the Kingdom of Tahiti.
+Peter Hagerstein (born 1757 Helsinki - died 1810 Papeete) was a Swedish/Finnish sailor, soldier and interpreter, known primarily for his years working as an official in the Kingdom of Tahiti.

 Background

-Hagerstein was born in Helsinki in 1757, at a time when Finland was part of Sweden; therefore his nationality was Finnish, but in some sources he is instead described as a Swedish citizen.
+Hagerstein was born in Helsinki in 1757, at a time when Finland was part of Sweden; therefore his nationality can be described as both Swedish and Finnish, but in some sources he is instead only described as a Swedish citizen.

 It is possible that 'Peter Hagerstein' was not his name at birth, but was anglicised when he became a sailor; his original name may have been Pehr Hagersten.

 Not much is known of his early life, until he was hired as a deckhand on the British merchant ship HMS Daedalus when it called in the port of Helsinki around 1790.
 Shortly afterwards, Daedalus joined the Vancouver Expedition of 1791-1795 as a support ship, with Hagerstein in the crew.
 He sailed with the ship from England, around Cape Horn to Hawaii, Nootka Island in British Columbia, and eventually to Tahiti.